rajeshm7910/apigee-internal-idp/README.md

 APIGEE_PASSWORD=Secret123
 MANAGEMENT_UI_PUBLIC_IP=public_hostname_or_ip_of_Edge_Management_UI
 IDP_HOSTNAME=public_hostname_or_ip_of_IDP
+#This parameter specifies on which location the password reset mails goes.Set this to http://{EDGE_UI}:9000 in case you wanto to use classic UI
 EDGE_UE_URL=http://${MANAGEMENT_UI_PUBLIC_IP}:3001

 #Points to LDAP Host that gets installed with Apigee.
 In case of external ldap it should point to external ldap.
 In case its aio setup its localhost
 LDAP_HOSTNAME=localhost #hostname_or_ip_of_ldap